reactwg/react-native-releases/docs/guide-release-testing.md

 ```

 Using the `-c <your-token>` option is recommended, as the script will download the required artifacts from GitHub, instead of having to build from source reducing the testing time.

-> [!Warning]
-> If you are testing versions of React Native that are < 0.75, you need a CircleCI token rather than a GitHub Token.
-> Follow [these instruction](https://circleci.com/docs/managing-api-tokens/) to learn how to create one.

 Use [this link](https://github.com/settings/tokens/new?description=React%20Native%20Releases&scopes=repo) to generate a token with the Repo scope.
 Then you can store it using: